Jay Simpson

 Untitled Water Project

-Emerging from years of work completed in Iceland and travel in Greece, I look towards contact points with water across cultures, histories, myths, and self to seek the ephemeral edge of living with water on our planet.
+Emerging from years of winter swims at Rockaway Beach of New York City, swimming in Icelandic fjords, and open water swimming in Greece, I look towards contact points with water across cultures, histories, myths, and self, seeking the ephemeral edge of living with water on our planet.
 How do we understand ancient and new ways of knowing in areas that wash away, erode, and submerge from view?
 Eventual outcomes of this project likely to take the form of in-person experiences, writing, and film.

 #Naturecultures #Water #ColdWaterSwimming #WaterCultures #Art